 Clean Marine – Clean Marine BC is a voluntary environmental assessment program for marinas, harbour authorities, yacht clubs and boatyards.
 GVHA marinas are audited by an independent organization every three years on best practices for fuel and energy use, drainage, water quality, condition of the grounds, water conservation and waste management methods.
-Based on our 2015 accreditation, GVHA marinas received a 4-anchor rating.
-GVHA intends to work toward 5-anchor ratings for each of our marinas, addressing areas of improvement that include increasing environmental efficiencies at facility office operations, increased engagement and education with tenants, and a review of facility services and fuel dock technologies.
-The next audit of GVHA’s marinas will be in 2018.
+Based on our 2018 accreditation, GVHA marinas received a 5-anchor rating, the highest possible level of certification.

 High-capacity oily water separators service fuel tank footprints and the central and western parts of parking lots at Fisherman’s Wharf.
 All commercial restaurant businesses on the dock are required to have grease traps for water treatment prior to sewage discharge.